What Is Teeth Whitening?

 Yes, you may still whiten your teeth if you have a dental implant or a crown.
 Whitening does not have any effects on porcelain or gold crowns, including changing the shade.
 Because porcelain shades are permanent, you will want to seek the advice of a dental professional regarding whitening if you have any dentistry on your front teeth.

-Can Individual Teeth Be Whitened?
+Can An Individual Tooth Be Whitened?

 Only a tooth that has been treated with a root canal can be whitened individual from other teeth.
 This is done by a process called internal bleaching where a gel is placed on the inside of the tooth and sealed for 3-5 days to allow the whitening process to occur.

-Extend Teeth Whitening Results
+Results Of Extend Teeth Whitening

-To keep your newly whitened teeth looking good, please limit the intake of tooth staining foods and maintain a routine touch up program.
+To keep your newly whitened teeth looking good, please limit the intake of tooth-staining foods and maintain a routine touch up program.

 Tooth staining foods include but are not limited to berries, red wine, coffee, tea, and the use of tobacco products.
 We recommend that you whiten your teeth for 1-2 days after your teeth have been professionally cleaned.